sirakzg/w251_projects/week5hw/README.md

 For a different set of images to train on I used the Beans dataset also provided by Goole here:  https://www.tensorflow.org/datasets/catalog/beans.
 I trained on 400 iterations (again Tensorboard tended to core dump after too many iterations) and achieved a train accuracy of 92%, and validation accuracy 86%.

 #### 11)
 Using 400 training iterations I observed running time for MobileNet on the GPU (including bottleneck run as I found this step was GPU heavy) came to 4 minutes and 10 seconds.
-Compare this to the CPU run (not including model download) of _ seconds.
+Compare this to the CPU run of 7 minutes and 7 seconds.

 #### 12)